-“Bitcoin halving” refers to an event that happens every four years when the block rewards for bitcoin miners get cut in half.
+“Bitcoin halving” refers to an event that happens every four years when the block rewards for Bitcoin miners get cut in half.
 This reduces the supply of new bitcoins by 50%.

-Bitcoin Mining Basics
+Bitcoin Mining 101

 When Does Bitcoin Halving Occur?